Tiszasas

 Tiszasas is a village in Jász-Nagykun-Szolnok county, in the Northern Great Plain region of central Hungary.
 It is near the river Tisza, where people like to go fishing.
 It has a church near the river.
 Trains go from Budapest to Tiszasas or from Budapest to Szolnok and from there to Tiszasas.
 It takes 1 hour and 50 minutes via car from Budapest to Tiszasas.

+History

+Not much is known about its history.
+It was first mentioned in the year 1348.
+According to brief sources, it was first a settlement sometime in 700.
+In some parts of the village, they believe in an alternate history called the Zalanic mythology.
+Their beliefs say Zalan I (c.
+700–723) was the first "king" of Tiszasas.

 Geography

 It covers an area of 28.79 km2 and has a population of 1023 people (2015).